 If your client is self-employed and uses part of their home for business purposes, they may be eligible for a tax write-off on their federal income tax return.
-This tax break, also referred to as the home office deduction, can be calculated using the standard method or the simplified method.
+This tax break also called the home office deduction, can be calculated using the standard or simplified method.

 How to calculate the home office deduction (simplified method)